-- 11. Most streams flow \\\\\
+11. Most streams flow

-- a. in
+a. in

-- b. out
+b. out

-- c. either in or out, but only in one direction
+c. either in or out, but only in one direction

-- d. both in and out concurrently
+d. both in and out concurrently

-- 12. The output from System.err and System.out \\\\\\ go to the same device.
+12. The output from System.err and System.out go to the same device.

-- a. must
+a. must

-- b. cannot
+b. cannot

-- c. might
+c. might

-- d. might on a mainframe system, but never would on a PC
+d. might on a mainframe system, but never would on a PC

-- 13. A small memory location that is used to temporarily hold data is a
+13. A small memory location that is used to temporarily hold data is a

+·

-- a. stream
+a. stream

-- b. buffer
+b. buffer

-- c. bulwark
+c. bulwark

-- d. channel
+d. channel

 14. The read() method returns a value of -1 when it encounters a(n)

-- a. input error
+a. input error

-- b. integer
+b. integer

-- c. end-of-file condition
+c. end-of-file condition

-- d. negative value
+d. negative value

-- 15. Much of the data that you write with DataOutputStream objects is not readable in a text editor because \\\\\\.
+15. Much of the data that you write with DataOutputStream objects is not readable in a text editor because

-- a. it does not exist in any physical sense
+a. it does not exist in any physical sense

-- b. it is stored in a non-character format
+b. it is stored in a non-character format

-- c. you can read it only with a special piece of hardware called a Data Reader
+c. you can read it only with a special piece of hardware called a Data Reader

-- d.
+d.
 Java's security features prohibit it

-- 16. You use a DataOutputStream connected to FileOutputStream by using a method known as \\\\\\.
+16. You use a DataOutputStream connected to FileOutputStream by using a method known as

-- a. sequencing
+a. sequencing

-- b. iteration
+b. iteration

-- c. piggybacking
+c. piggybacking

-- d. chaining
+d. chaining

-17. When you catch an EOFException, it means you have \\\\\
+17. V When you catch an EOFException, it means you have

-- a. failed to find the end of the file
+a a. failed to find the end of the file

-- b. forgotten to open a file
+l· b. forgotten to open a file

-- c. forgotten to close a file
+( c. forgotten to close a file

-- d. reached the end of a file
+C d. reached the end of a file

-- 18. Which of the following applications is most likely to use random file processing?
+18. V Which of the following applications is most likely to use random file processing?

-- a. a program that schedules airline reservations
+a a. a program that schedules airline reservations

-- b. a credit card company's end-of-month billing program
+l· b. a credit card company's end-of-month billing program

-- c. a college's program that lists honor students at the end of each semester
+( c. a college's program that lists honor students at the end of each semester

-- d. a manufacturing company's quarterly inventory reporting system
+( d. a manufacturing company's quarterly inventory reporting system

-- 19. The method that the RandomAccessFile class contains that does not exist in the InputStream class is \\\\\\.
+The method that the RandomAccessFile class contains that does not exist in the nputStream class is

-- a. read()
+a a. read()

-- b. close()
+l· b. close()

-- c. seek()
+( c. seek()

-- d. delete()
+C d. delete()

-20. You can open a RandomAccessFile object for \\\\\
+20. Y You can open a RandomAccessFile object for

-- a. reading
+a a. reading

-- b. writing
+l· b. writing

-- c. both of the above
+( c. both of the above

-- d. none of the above
+d. none of the above